codeforamerica/recordtrac/readme/redeploy.md

 By default, `HOST_URL` is set to point to Scribd, but if you decide to host documents internally, you would update this field.
 If using Scribd, you will need to set `SCRIBD_API_KEY` and `SCRIBD_API_SECRET` after setting up a Scribd developer account.

 * **E-mail notifications**:
 Sign up for a free account with [SendGrid](https://sendgrid.com/user/signup).
-Set `DEFAULT_MAIL_SENDER` to the e-mail address that you would like to show up in the 'To' field (i.e. records-donotreply@agency.gov), set `MAIL_USERNAME` to the SendGrid username you choose, and `MAIL_PASSWORD` to the SendGrid password.
+Set `DEFAULT_MAIL_SENDER` to the e-mail address that you would like to show up in the 'To' field (e.g. `records-donotreply@agency.gov`), set `MAIL_USERNAME` to the SendGrid username you choose, and `MAIL_PASSWORD` to the SendGrid password.

 We assume your monthly email limit is 40,000 sends (Sendgrid's Bronze account level), but you can change this by setting the `SENDGRID_MONTHLY_LIMIT`.